 1 Endorsements and Signed Flights

-A method is needed by which an instructor can sign a student’s logbook, or by which an instructor can endorse a student.
-Reference is made to FAA circular AC No: 120-78A, which outlines the criteria to be used to ensure that such a signature is acceptable to the FAA.
+A method is needed by which an instructor can sign a student‘s logbook, or by which an instructor can endorse a student.
+Reference is made to FAA circular AC No: 120-78B, which outlines the criteria to be used to ensure that such a signature is acceptable to the FAA.
+Note that AC-120-78B explicitly declares that it is not binding; it describes *an* acceptible means of compliance (and not the only one).

 This document describes the implementation used by MyFlightbook.
 It has NOT been vetted by the FAA (indeed, the FAA does not appear to certify compliance); it is a description of how I have chosen to implement my interpretation of the requirements.

-Endorsement = An indication by a CFI that the student has met some required level of accomplishment, fulfilled a periodic requirement, or is otherwise authorized to perform various flying activities.
-I.e., this is not tied to a particular flight, but rather are the items typically found at the back of a paper logbook, such as a tailwheel endorsement, student-pilot solo authorization, etc.
+Endorsement An indication by a CFI that the student has met some required level of accomplishment, fulfilled a periodic requirement, or is otherwise authorized to perform various flying activities.
+I.e., this is not tied to a particular flight, but rather are the items typically found at the back of a paper logbook, such as a tailwheel endorsement, student-pilot solo authorization, readiness for a test etc.

 Ad-Hoc = A signature provided when the student and the instructor do not have accounts on MyFlightbook that are linked in a student/instructor relationship.
 The signing of a flight is a one-off event, and it is not necessary for the instructor to ever even have an account on MyFlightbook.